 Dive sites in Micronesia will offer all sorts of marine life.
 The rare mandarin fish make their home here.
 The islands here are known as the homes of giant manta rays, sharks, sea turtles, spotted eagle rays and anemone fish.
 The corals here are filled with tropical fish.
 A place of interest here is a lake filled with jellyfish that do not sting so these majestic creatures can be enjoyed by scuba divers swimming amongst them.

-Palau One of the best dives areas in Micronesia for adventurous divers.
+Palau - One of the best known dives areas in Micronesia for adventurous divers.
 Palau is a set of 300+ islands to Micronesia's west.
 Drift currents, walls and incredible large fish on offer here.
 Mostly suited to experienced divers, Palau has lots on offer.
-Also take in non-stinging jellyfish at jellyfish lake.
+Also, take in non-stinging jellyfish at Jellyfish Lake.

 WATER TEMPERATURES: Waters here usually hover around 26-28 degrees Celsius.
 A temperature that could suit people to dive in 3mm shorty to a 5mm full suit for comfort on your dive tour.
 If you have 4 dives per day more warmth is preferable.